Interaction nets

-Interaction nets are a graphical model of computation devised by Yves Lafont in 1990 as a generalisation of the proof structures of linear logic.
+Interaction nets are a graphical model of computation devised by French mathematician Yves Lafont in 1990 as a generalisation of the proof structures of linear logic.
 An interaction net system is specified by a set of agent types and a set of interaction rules.
 Interaction nets are an inherently distributed model of computation in the sense that computations can take place simultaneously in many parts of an interaction net, and no synchronisation is needed.
 The latter is guaranteed by the strong confluence property of reduction in this model of computation.
 Thus interaction nets provide a natural language for massive parallelism.
 Interaction nets are at the heart of many implementations of the lambda calculus, such as efficient closed reduction and optimal, in Lévy's sense, Lambdascope.

 Definitions

 Interactions nets are graph-like structures consisting of agents and edges.

 An agent of type $\alpha$ and with arity $\text{ar}(\alpha) = n \ge 0$ has one principal port and $n$ auxiliary ports.
 Any port can be connected to at most one edge.
+Any edge is connected to exactly two ports.
 Ports that are not connected to any edge are called free ports.
 Free ports together form the interface of an interaction net.
 All agent types belong to a set $\Sigma$ called signature.

 An interaction net that consists solely of edges is called a wiring and usually denoted as $\omega$.
 A tree $t$ with its root $x$ is inductively defined either as an edge $x$, or as an agent $\alpha$ with its free principal port $x$ and its auxiliary ports $x_i$ connected to the roots of other trees $t_i$.

 Graphically, the primitive structures of interaction nets can be represented as follows: